SidTheKid-dotcom/Mercury-CRUD-Service/README.md

 The project is organized into the following repositories:

 ### 1. [Frontend: Mercury_AIQuest](https://github.com/DarkHeart01/Mercury_AIQuest)
 The main user interface for Mercury AIQuest.
-Built with React, this frontend enables users to interact with the AI-driven functionalities seamlessly.
+Built with React, this frontend enables users to interact with the backend and AI-driven functionalities seamlessly.

 ### 2. [Backend: Mercury-CRUD-Service](https://github.com/SidTheKid-dotcom/Mercury-CRUD-Service)
 Handles all the core CRUD operations for the application, serving as the backbone for database interactions.

 ### 3. [Backend: Mercury-Email-Service](https://github.com/SidTheKid-dotcom/Mercury-Email-Service)
-A microservice dedicated to email-based functionalities such as notifications, verifications, and updates.
+A microservice dedicated to email-based functionalities such as notifications and updates.

 ---